f14-bertolotti/shacpp/rebuttal.md

 > The performance of SHAC++ is questionable in more complex MARL.

 We understand that more complex environments with more agents may offer more challenging scenarios and more compelling results.
-However, we want to stress that these environments are already incapacitating for PPO.
-[RUN experiment with more agents].
-Further, we will consider adding more complex environments for future revision, we kindly ask the reviewer to suggest a differentiable environment that can scale in the number of agents which he would believe to be adequate for the evaluation of SHAC++.
+However, we want to stress that these environments are already incapacitating for PPO/MAPPO.
+Further, we will consider adding more complex environments for future revision (with more agents) to better reflect the performance of SHAC++.
+Finally, we kindly ask the reviewer to suggest a differentiable environment that can scale in the number of agents which he would believe to be adequate for the evaluation of SHAC++.

 > Numerous practical algorithms already exist for such environments, for example MAPPO, HAPPO, and QMIX in multi-agent scenarios.